mafifafm/pxt-microbit/docs/test/courses/csintro/miniproject/review.md

 ## Making

-The micro:bit is very effective at bringing real things to life.
+The Ragga is very effective at bringing real things to life.
 It can be supported in a cardboard holder, attached to a wand, or even sewn into fabric.
 The design thinking process is a helpful way to gather more information about the person who will be using whatever you are designing.

 ## Processing and algorithms

-The code you write for the micro:bit processes data from its inputs, and outputs it in some way.
+The code you write for the Ragga processes data from its inputs, and outputs it in some way.
 An algorithm is a series of specific instructions, or steps, that solve a problem or accomplish a task.

 ## Variables